deathworlders/online/content/book/deathworlders/chapter-22-warhorse/pt1-first-year.md

 Gabriel cleared his throat.
 “Sorry.”

 “Don’t be.”
 She reassured him.
-“I only mention it when it’s relevant, and it’s only relevant with people who... .”
+“I only mention it when it’s relevant, and it’s only relevant with people who....”

 “Who…?”